nf-core/modules/README.md

 - *Sub-workflow*: A chain of multiple modules that offer a higher-level of functionality within the context of a pipeline.
 For example, a sub-workflow to run multiple QC tools with FastQ files as input.
 Sub-workflows should be shipped with the pipeline implementation and if required they should be shared amongst different pipelines directly from there.
 As it stands, this repository will not host sub-workflows although this may change in the future since well-written sub-workflows will be the most powerful aspect of DSL2.

 - *Workflow*: What DSL1 users would consider an end-to-end pipeline.
 For example, from one or more inputs to a series of outputs.
 This can either be implemented using a large monolithic script as with DSL1, or by using a combination of DSL2 individual modules and sub-workflows.

-## Nextflow edge releases

-Stable releases will be becoming more infrequent as Nextflow shifts its development model to becoming more dynamic via the usage of plugins.
-This will allow functionality to be added as an extension to the core codebase with a release cycle that could potentially be independent to that of Nextflow itself.
-As a result of the reduction in stable releases, some pipelines may be required to use Nextflow `edge` releases in order to be able to exploit cutting "edge" features e.g. version 3.0 of the nf-core/rnaseq pipeline requires Nextflow `>=20.11.0-edge` in order to be able to directly download Singularity containers over `http` (see [nf-core/rnaseq#496](https://github.com/nf-core/rnaseq/issues/496)).

-There are a number of ways you can install Nextflow `edge` releases, the main difference with stable releases being that you have to `export` the version you would like to install before issuing the appropriate installation/execution commands as highlighted below.

-- If you would like to download and install a Nextflow `edge` release from scratch with minimal fuss:

-    ```bash
-    export NXF_VER="20.11.0-edge"
-    wget -qO- get.nextflow.io | bash
-    sudo mv nextflow /usr/local/bin/
-    nextflow run nf-core/rnaseq -profile test,docker -r 3.0
-    ```

-    > Note if you don't have `sudo` privileges required for the last command above then you can move the `nextflow` binary to somewhere else and export that directory to `$PATH` instead.
-One way of doing that on Linux would be to add `export PATH=$PATH:/path/to/nextflow/binary/` to your `~/.bashrc` file so that it is available every time you login to your system.

-- Manually download and install Nextflow from the available [assets](https://github.com/nextflow-io/nextflow/releases) on Github.
-See [Nextflow installation docs](https://www.nextflow.io/docs/latest/getstarted.html#installation).

 ## Help